elmerucr/punch/README.md

 Punch is a virtual computer system that draws inspiration from iconic computing platforms such as the Commodore 64, Amiga 500, and Atari ST.
 Notable features include:

-* Utilization of the MC6809 CPU using this [library](https://github.com/elmerucr/MC6809)
+* Utilization of the MC6809 CPU using the [MC6809](https://github.com/elmerucr/MC6809) library
-* A total of 16MB of video RAM, with 64KB accessible by the CPU
+* A total of 16MB of video RAM, 64KB directly accessible by the CPU
-* Screen resolution of 320x180 pixels, refreshing at a rate of 60Hz
+* Screen resolution of 320x180 pixels, refreshing rate of 60Hz
 * Blitter chip for fast graphics processing

 ## Table of Contents